 Landscape architects design and plan parks, plazas, and recreation areas; residential, institutional and commercial developments; transportation facilities, waterfronts, new towns and campus landscapes; and green infrastructure.

 The requirements of this curriculum include preparation in the basic arts and sciences.
 The major includes 63-64 credits of professional core classes (LAR 101, 201, 202, 243, 244, 300, 301, 302, 343, 344, 345, 346, 353, 354, 443, 444, 445, 447, 450); 28-29 credits of supporting requirements (ART 207; GEG 101; PLS 150; CHM 100, 101 or 103 or PHY 109, or GEO 100, or 103; CPL 410, CPL 434, 538; MTH 111; and PLS 200); and 7-8 credits of supporting electives.
-Students will also take general education classes and six credits of free electives.
+Students will also take general education classes and 6-7 credits of free electives.
 Students accepted into landscape architecture are required to maintain a grade point average of at least 2.50 with no landscape architecture grades below a letter C. Students failing to maintain this minimum may be removed from the program and required to reapply once this requirement is satisfied.
-Students are required to own a laptop computer by the time they enter the program.
+Students are required to own a P.C. laptop computer by the time they enter the program.
 Specifications are available from the Landscape Architecture Program Office or from Ram Computer.

 URI’s Landscape Architecture Program (LAR) is competitive.
 Accreditation standards regarding staff and facilities limit the number of students accepted into the major to 20 per year.
-While enrolled in the program, students will be reviewed twice during the course of their studies: first for admission into the lower-division design sequence and again for acceptance into the upper-division B.L.A. major.
+While enrolled in the program, students will be reviewed twice during their course of studies: first for admission into the lower-division design sequence and again for acceptance into the upper-division B.L.A. major.

-Interested students should contact the program advisor or department chair.
+Interested students should contact the program advisor or department chair. uri.edu/lar